Tarunmeena0901/e-classifygpt/README.md

 ![alt text](./public/image-1.png)

+🔴 website  is still not ready for mobile

-the website use next-auth for authentication with google as the provider , for fetching gmail we are using google gmail api , and the email classification done using gpt-4o model additionaly the website have framer-motino as a dependecy to add some smooth transition and animation
+The website use next-auth for authentication with google as the provider , for fetching gmail we are using google gmail api , and the email classification done using gpt-4o model additionaly the website have framer-motino as a dependecy to add some smooth transition and animation

 ## Prerequisites